The group identification problem for $p$-groups of small order

 We now consider the groups of order $2^9$ stepwise.

-\begin{items} \item[$\bullet$] Groups that are identified up to Step (7): these are $10\,483\,997$ groups with an average runtime of $10.51ms$.
-(Each group was identified once.) \item[$\bullet$] Remaining groups that are identified up to Step (9): these are $9\,035$ groups with an average runtime of $48.52ms$.
-(Each group was identified once.) \item[$\bullet$] Remaining groups that are identified in Step (10) using the random isomorphism test: there are $281$ groups with an average runtime of $57.13ms$.
-(Each group was identified 100 times.) \end{items}
+\begin{enumerate} \item[$\bullet$] Groups that are identified up to Step (7): Each of the $10\,483\,997$ groups was identified once with an average runtime of $10.51ms$ per group. \item[$\bullet$] Remaining groups that are identified up to Step (9): Each of $9\,035$ groups was identified once with an average runtime of $48.52ms$ per group. \item[$\bullet$] Remaining groups that are identified in Step (10): Each of the $281$ groups was identified $100$ times with an average runtime of $57.13ms$ per group. \end{enumerate}